mardambey/lxc-dash/README.md

 information and beams that back to a web browser allowing you to list and search through hosts and containers.

-lxc-dash is build on Scala, Play, Akka, AngularJS, and WebSockets using the Typesafe Activator.
+lxc-dash is built on Scala, Play, Akka, AngularJS, and WebSockets using the Typesafe Activator.